microsoft/pxt-arcade/docs/courses/csintro/tilemap/interactions.md

 # Activity: Interactions

-To demonstrate some of the more uses of a tile map, students will implement their own game of mini golf using the darts extension covered in a previous function extensions lesson, similar to the game shown below
+Tile maps can be used for more than just a nice way to create a background.
+In this activity, students will implement their own game of 'mini golf' using the darts extension, similar to the game shown below

 ![Mini golf example game](/static/courses/csintro/tilemap/mini-golf.gif)